cjpablo92/cjpablo92/README.md

 ### Hi there 👋
 ![image](https://user-images.githubusercontent.com/17183291/112379740-49d4de80-8cc7-11eb-9d33-3986895376e5.png)

-Im passionate about technoloy, software architecture, research and innovation.
-Always looking for new challenges, things that keep my mind working and push the boundries of my experience/knowledge.
-I had work in many different projects from purely backend with millons of RPMs to carefully designed performant frontends.
-On monolithic apps, libraries and microservices.</br>
+I’m passionate about technology, software architecture, research, and innovation.
+Always looking for new challenges that keep my mind working and push the boundaries of my knowledge and experience, I have worked on many different projects.
+From pure backend with millions of RPMs to carefully designed performant frontends, and on monolithic apps, libraries, and microservices.
+I’m interested in performance, code quality (Clean Code fan 😛), scalable and clean architectural solutions.

-On the other hand teaching at my university had been a hobby and something i really enjoy doing.</br>
-Always interested in performance, code quality (Clean Code fan :stuck_out_tongue:), scalable and clean architectural solutions.
+Also, since 2018 I have been part of ORT Uruguay university’s teaching staff.
+Having the opportunity to work at the same university where I got my degree has been a very rewarding and enriching experience and something I enjoy doing.

-#### Projects that i loved to work
+#### Projects that I have loved to work on

-- **Next js + React component library**: Split a monolithc Rails app into 3 (2 new software pieces), a webapp built in next js that would store all the new pages that will interact via restfull APIs with the Rails backend and a component library built using typescript and styled components to store all the generic/reusable React components.
+- **Next js + React component library**: Split a monolithic Rails app into 3 (2 new software pieces), a web app built in next js that would store all the new pages that will interact via RESTful APIs with the Rails backend and a component library built using typescript and styled-components to store all the generic/reusable React components.
-- **Marchine learning vectors**: Purely backend project built using Java 8, Spark Java, Guice, Elastic search and Google big table, on a microservices ecosystem.</br>
-The main gol was to store machine learning data vectors for online and offline traning and evaluation. </br>
+- **Marchine learning vectors**: Purely backend project built using Java 8, Spark Java, Guice, Elastic search, and Google big table, on a microservices ecosystem.The main goal was to store machine learning data vectors for online and offline training and evaluation.
-The challenge in there was managing the amount of data (millons of RPM and terabytes of information), and deliver the data for online evaluation (sync on a near-real-time basis) under 200ms of response time.
+The challenge here was managing the amount of data (millions of RPM and terabytes of information), and deliver the data for online evaluation (sync on a near-real-time basis) under 200ms of response time.
-- **Anomaly detection system**: Monitor millons of payments a day trying to find anomalous and fraudulent trends (attacks).
-It was built using Java 8, Spark Java, Guice and a really fine tuned MySql database.
+- **Anomaly detection system**: Monitor millions of payments a day trying to find anomalous and fraudulent trends (attacks).
+It was built using Java 8, Spark Java, Guice, and a fine-tuned MySql database.
-- **Chargebacks administration**: Project built with Grails and Angular, to automate and manage chargebacks on a known payments platform in latin america.
+- **Chargebacks administration**: Project built with Grails and Angular, to automate and manage chargebacks on a well-known payment platform in Latin America.
-- **Genexus**: Code generation platform to make programms easier to build, with no programming skills required.
+- **Genexus**: Code generation platform to make programs easier to build, with no programming skills required.

 #### 🔭 I’m currently working on